redoio/resentencing_data_initiative/README.md

 Running the model for the prison population:
 - Leverage an AWS EC2 instance on Stanford secure servers
 - Ingest the demographics and offenses of individuals in California Department of Corrections and Rehabilitation (CDCR) custody
-- Execute the eligibility model
+- Execute the eligibility model and generate a cohort of selected individuals
 - Provide attorneys easy-to-understand profiles of eligible individuals
-- Re-run when new data on the population is available from the District Attorney's office
+- Re-run when new data on the prison population is available from the district attorney's office

 # Data

 The raw data for the model comes from the Three Strikes Project and the participating District Attorney offices.
 We utilize the following information on the prison population from these datasets:

 ## (a).
 Current commitments<br>
-Information on an invidual's offenses that they are currently serving time for.
+Information on the offenses an individual is currently serving time for.

 ### Variables<br>
 `CDCR #`: Universal identification across datasets<br>